cscheffauer/evening_routine/README.md

 ## Tech

-This Star Wars Characters App uses a number of open source projects to work properly:
+This Evening Routine App uses a number of open source projects to work properly:

 * [React] - a JS library for building user interfaces!
 * [React.lazy] - to render React components dynamically
 * [Redux] - a predictable state container for JS apps
 * [Redux Thunk] - Redux middleware
-* [Tachyons] - to style much easier and faster
+* [MaterialUI] - to style much easier and faster